LouisOuellet/appmaker/README.md

  * --debug-mode : [TRUE|FALSE] -> Enable or Disable Debug Mode
  * --maintenance-mode : [TRUE|FALSE] -> Enable or Disable Maintenance Mode
  * --cron : Execute CRON tasks
- * --importCSV : Force the execution of an import task.
+ * --publish : publish an update on the configured repository.
- * --updater :
-   * list : List available updates
-   * update : Performs the necessary actions to update the software
+ * --update : install the latest updates from the configured repository.
-   * backup : Performs a complete backup of the application, it's content and database

 ## Setup CRON